 Badges for Librarians: with $75,000 in funds from Digital Media & Learning, YALSA is developing digital badges as a new means of delivering continuing education to its members and to the library community.
 Continuing education is critically important in the field of librarianship, due to the constantly changing nature of information technologies and the fact that libraries are seeing a fundamental shift from being content providers to also assisting patrons with using, creating and sharing content.
-The project is set to be completed by August 2013.
+The badges are being tested in early 2014, for a launch later in the year.
 To keep up on the latest developments, visit the YALSAblog.

-National Forum on Libraries and Teens: The Forum is a year-long grant funded effort that will bring together key stakeholders from the areas of libraries, education, technology, adolescent development and the for-profit and nonprofit sectors to explore the world of young adults and library services to this population, and ultimately produce a white paper which will provide direction on how libraries need to adapt and potentially change to better meet the needs of 21st century teens.
+The Future of Library Services for & with Teens: As part of a year-long grant funded effort that brought together key stakeholders from the areas of libraries, education, technology, adolescent development and the for-profit and nonprofit sectors to explore the world of young adults and library services to this population, YALSA published a report in Jan.
+2014 which provides direction on how libraries need to adapt and change to better meet the needs of 21st century teens.
 Grant funding is generously provided by the Institute of Museum and Library Services.
-For more information, please visit http://www.ala.org/yaforum/.
+For more information, and to access the report please visit http://www.ala.org/yaforum/.

 Infographics for Advocacy: throughout 2014 YALSA will publish a series of infographics which illustrate the importance of library services for teens, and the vital role libraries play in helping teens succeed in school and beyond.